cloudmesh-community/book/chapters/msg/graphql.md

 In application we need to validate user input.
 If it is invalid we can use `GraphQLError` class or python exceptions to raise validation errors.

-:o: the purpose of this section is unclear at this time.
-Django nd flask have advantages and disadvantages.
-:o: Mihir: the purpose of this section was to give an overview of Django, do we need to explain more?

 ## GraphQL-python (Graphene) Example :o: